How do I know if I have Postpartum Depression or Anxiety?

 I’m pregnant and I think I’m depressed or anxious…should I seek treatment?

 Yes, absolutely!
 While it may feel scary to seek treatment while pregnant or nursing, it is very important to consider the effects of not getting treatment as well.
 Research shows that babies are strongly impacted by their mothers’ mental health during pregnancy, so therefore we cannot simply “wait” to seek treatment until after the baby is born.
 Damage may be done in-utero if severe depression or anxiety is not well contained.
-Think about all the stress hormones coursing through your body – it is coursing through your baby’s body too.
+Think about all the stress hormones coursing through your body – they are coursing through your baby’s body as well.